shariqriazz/roo-modes/README.md

 2. **Task Breakdown**: The Orchestrator analyzes requirements and breaks them into appropriately sized subtasks
 3. **Architecture & Design**: System Architect and UI/UX Designer create the technical and design foundations
 4. **Implementation**: Frontend, Backend, and Database specialists implement their respective components in smaller subtasks
-5. **Quality Assurance**: Code Reviewer evaluates each completed subtask for quality and standards adherence
+5. **Mandatory Code Review**: **Crucially, after *each* implementation subtask is completed by a specialist**, the Code Reviewer *must* evaluate the changes for quality, standards adherence, and correctness.
+This is a non-negotiable step.
-6. **Refinement**: Specialists address any issues identified in code reviews
+6. **Refinement**: If issues are identified during the review, the original specialist addresses them.
+The Code Reviewer verifies the fixes before the workflow proceeds.
 7. **Optimization**: Performance Optimizer, Code Refactorer, and other specialists enhance the implementation
 8. **Integration**: The Orchestrator ensures all components work together properly
 9. **Deployment**: DevOps Engineer handles deployment and infrastructure needs